darrylbartlett/osticket-install/README.md

 <img src="https://github.com/darrylbartlett/osticket-install/assets/159499839/de8e57c4-bd99-4380-b57a-63a9ffbb596a"/>
 </p>

-<p>Right-click on the following extensions in the list and select Enable:</p>
+<p>Right-click on the following extensions in the list and select Enable for each one:</p>

 -	php_imap.dll
 -	php_intl.dll